lsieun/lsieun.github.io/_pki/import/ca-cert-import-003-java.md

 keytool -import -alias fruit.com -keystore cacerts -file fruit.der
 ```

-You will be prompted for a password, use ‘changeit’ and respond “yes” on whether to trust this key.
+You will be prompted for a password, use `changeit` and respond “yes” on whether to trust this key.

 Dump the contents again to verify it contains your new certificate.
 Restart the JVM and check that it can now access the HTTPS URL.
 Also remove the java_cacerts.txt dump file.